"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 The intuition behind a folding function is that in the decomposition $f = f_1 + f_0$ from Corollary~\ref{cor:EVF-direct-sum}, the folding function with $p:=1/\xi_1$ (notations from Remark~\ref{rem:overview:trunc:small-fun}) banks on the $p$-periodicity of the $f_1$-term to recover the known shift rules~\cite{Wierichs-Izaac-Wang-Lin:gen-shift:2021} for~$f_1$.
-It ``ignores'' the $f_0$-term, introducing an approximation error.
-The hope is, of course, that as $f_0$ decays towards $\pm\infty$, the approximation error introduced through the folding can be made small.
-(Indeed, that idea can be brought to fruition, as the next subsection, \S\ref{ssec:overview:fold:quadratic}, shows.)
+It ignores the $f_0$-term, introducing an approximation error.
+The hope is that as $f_0$ decays towards $\pm\infty$, the approximation error introduced through the folding can be made small.
+That hope can be brought to fruition, as the next subsection shows.